MojosBeans100/DunkeldFitnessCentre/README.md

 The navigation is fixed to the top of the page, allowing the user to return to it at any time to navigate to another page.
 All pages are displayed in the navigation bar.

-The active page has the page title a different colour to remind the user where they are within the website, and there is a hover function to allow the user to see when the mouse point is above the hyperlink.
+The active page has the page title underlined to remind the user where they are within the website, and there is a hover function to allow the user to see when the mouse point is above the hyperlink.
 The nav bar is responsive and will change to a column layout at a certain screen width.

 Lastly, for emphasis and to remind the user how to return to the front page, the Homepage title sits furthest to the left, as in first in the navigation bar, and has the branded logo for the gym.